atefBB/DocsIndex/README.md

-# DocsIndex
+# DocIndex
-application for indexation documents
+Application for documents indexation